christianh814/openshift-toolbox/installation/README.md

   * [Single Master](https://raw.githubusercontent.com/christianh814/openshift-toolbox/master/ansible_hostfiles/singlemaster)
   * [Multi Master](https://raw.githubusercontent.com/christianh814/openshift-toolbox/master/ansible_hostfiles/multimaster)

-With Cloud installations; you need to enable API access to the cloud provide.
+With Cloud installations; you need to enable API access to the cloud provider.
 Below are example entries (NOT whole "hostfiles"; rather what you need to add to the above)
   * [AWS Hostfile Options](https://raw.githubusercontent.com/christianh814/openshift-toolbox/master/ansible_hostfiles/awsinstall)

 Sample HAProxy configs if you want to build your own HAProxy server